 A severance AGREEMENT is only valid if it is:

 - in writing

-- Tailored to the individual case with details of the claim that might be made and the employee must be advised on the severance AGREEMENT by a relevant independent advisor.
+- Tailored to the individual case with details of the claim that might be made and the employee must be advised on the Settlement AGREEMENT by a relevant independent advisor.
 Samble Burton & Worth of Burton on Trent and Irvings solicitors of Derby are independent lawyers and relevant independent advisors.

 LEGAL ADVICE- WHY DO I NEED A SOLICITOR?

 The Settlement agreement is not valid unless you have had legal advice from an independent relevant advisor such as Samble Burton & Worth Burton on Trent and Irvings solicitors Derby.